Five-steps integration guide

 // Create a settings object and account.

 Destination addresses must be set before the invoice can be created.
-The destination is set separately, one for each currency.
+The destination is set separately, one for each currency/network.

 WARNING